DamianZaremba/damianzaremba.co.uk/content/_posts/2010-06-06-5min-hack-in-python.markdown

 Oh yeah and I know the code is rubbish, it was very much a make it work thing ;) Also even though this "makes" the chain in iptables you still need to do:
 {% highlight bash %}
-iptables -I INPUT -j Hackor
+iptables -I INPUT -j BadIp
-iptables -I OUTPUT -j Hackor
+iptables -I OUTPUT -j BadIp
-iptables -I FORWARD -j Hackor
+iptables -I FORWARD -j BadIp
 {% endhighlight %}

 Because I didn't add in any code to check if they existed, nor the chain for that matter.
 Without them traffic won't get processed by these rules, also make sure they go near the top above any other allow rule C=